TeamSirenix/odin-serializer/README.md

 There are, broadly, two different ways of using OdinSerializer:

+##### Serializing regular C# objects

-First, you can use it as a standalone serialization library, simply serializing or deserializing whatever data you give it, for example to be stored in a file or sent over the network.
+You can use OdinSerializer as a standalone serialization library, simply serializing or deserializing whatever data you give it, for example to be stored in a file or sent over the network.
 This is done using the SerializationUtility class, which contains a variety of methods that wrap OdinSerializer for straight-forward, easy use.

+###### Example: Serializing regular C# objects

 ```csharp
 using OdinSerializer;